AlexLeoDEV/AlexLeoDEV/README.md

 - 👋 Hi, I’m @Alex
-- 👀 I’m interested in Frontend Development.
-My tech stack is Angular + .NET
+- 👀 I’m interested in frontend development.
+My stack is Angular + .NET
 - 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on React applications to get new skills
+- 💞️ I’m looking for new a projects with React in frontend to collaborate on and get new skills
-- 📫 How to reach me oleksandr.leontiev@proton.me
+- 📫 You can reach me on oleksandr.leontiev@proton.me